superqp/HaveARest/HaveARest/ReadMe.txt

 This Have A Rest Application is designed for the people who always sits beside the computer.
 When it is started, it will blacken the screen by every intermittent you specified.

+It is written with Visual C++ by using Microsoft Visual Studio.

 This file contains a summary of what you will find in each of the files that make up the HaveARest application.